SQream/sqream_docs/reference/catalog_reference.rst

-.. _information_schema:
+.. _catalog_reference:

 *************************************
-Information Schema (SQream catalog)
+Catalog reference
 *************************************

-SQream DB contains a virtual schema called ``sqream_catalog`` that contains information about your database's objects - tables, columns, views, permissions, and more.
+SQream DB contains a schema called ``sqream_catalog`` that contains information about your database's objects - tables, columns, views, permissions, and more.

-Because the catalog is a virtual schema, it is available from any database.

 Some additional catalog tables are used primarily for internal introspection, which could change across SQream DB versions.